 Vine trellis fan shapes are popular because they symbolize the growth of the plant striving for progress.
-On windowless and other slightly structured surfaces they can be-- individually or in group-- an enrichment.
+On windowless and other slightly structured surfaces they can be-- individually or in a group-- an enrichment.
 In edge areas, etc., they can be constructed asymmetrically (see 6060).
 On highly articulated/structured facades (with windows, cornices, etc.), fan forms often have a disturbing effect; in most cases, climbing aids with only vertical and horizontal lines are preferable because they "absorb" the existing structures and uphold/continue the design.
 A diagonal design language is then up to the plants and their instincts, which thus naturally 'blur' the grid/net of the trellis.
 Fan shapes are ideal for many plants, except for strong twiners like wisteria.
-Please consult climbing plants and planning aids.
+Please refer to the sections on climbing plants and planning aids.